 Kyoshu Jitsu.
 These strikes are used against specific anatomic points with the intent to incapacitate or disable an opponent beyond the ability to continue their attack.
 Kyoshu techniques should not be confused as pressure point fighting.

 Tuite jitsu.
 Advanced grappling techniques used with the intent to control or disable an attacker with crippling force if necessary.
 Tuite techniques leverage the weakness found in all human bodies by applying pressure on various nerves, tendons, and ligaments.
-Despite what some say, tuite is ont hidden in our kata's.
+Despite what some say, tuite is not hidden in our kata's.
 These techniques came from Seikichi Uehara passed on to Oyata later in his training.
 Oyata created his own versions which led to the techniques we teach in our curriculum.

 Kobudo.
 "The old way".
 Kobudo is the weapon art of the Ryukyu Kingdom. .
 Bo, jo, tonbo, nunte bo, eiku, sai, manji sai, chizikunbo, nunchuku, and tonfa.
 However, there are some historical references pointing to the study of the sword throughout the our lineage up to and including Oyata Sensei.